Armies of Exigo: Characters

 The chieftain of the lizardmen, the old allies of the Beast.
 He is wise and he supports Dragga's will instead of Tyron.

 Reception

 The editors of Computer Gaming World nominated Armies of Exigo as their 2004 "Strategy Game of the Year (Real-Time)", although it lost to Warhammer 40,000: Dawn of War.
-According to Rob Fahey, a contributor for EuroGamer online magazine, "Armies of Exigo game copies a lot of game elements from the Warcraft III".
+According to Rob Fahey, a contributor for EuroGamer online magazine, "it's a clone of Warcraft III, presented with a nicer graphics engine and great production values".
 He rated the game 6 out of 10.